BenjieEdroso/jadoo/README.md

 # Jadoo

 ## Landing page for a traveling site

-Coded from scratch with HTML, CSS, and Javascript by: Benjie Edroso \
+Built from scratch with HTML, CSS, and Javascript by: Benjie Edroso \
 This website is for technical skill display only the designs are made by: AR Shakir